WARNING: This post features descriptions and photos of animal sacrifice. The events pictured made my wife a vegetarian. Read at your own risk.

 When the ceremony was over, I found Kristi.
 She was sickly pale and had obviously been crying.
 She couldn’t talk.
 I saw blood all over the pathway near her, looking like something Dexter would get off on.
 “Is it too early to joke about this?”
 I said stupidly.
 It was hard for me not to laugh about the macabre events – she had gone away to avoid the killing, but inadvertently got the best view of anyone!

-(By the way, yes, it was way too soon to joke, or even talk about it.)
+(By the way, yes, it was way too soon to joke about it.)

 Tana Toraja Funerals

 This scene I described takes place almost daily all across Tana Toraja, a region in central Sulawesi, as the local people enact some of the most complicated, colorful and elaborate funeral ceremonies on Earth.
 Although most are officially Christian, the Toraja hold on to many traditions that predate the religious conversion.
 The funerals are the most visible.

 We hired a local tour guide named Amos to take us to a funeral.
 With a carton of cigarettes as a donation to the family, we went to the first funeral.
 Underneath makeshift shelters made of bamboo poles and tin roofs, we saw hundreds of local people dressed in their finest black clothes, taking refuge from the hot sun.
 We were then assaulted by the smell of burning pig.
 Two men with flamethrowers were burning all the hair off a pig that had just been sacrificed and the smoke was blowing right into our faces, attacking our nostrils.